Eugenio Scomparini

-Biography

 He was born in Trieste, and initially took lessons there from the engraver Giovanni Moscotto at the School of Design.
 His mother, Maria Scomparini, had heralded from Venice.
 He moved with his friend Antonio Lonza to Venice.
 In 1863, using a stipend from the city of Trieste, he enrolled at the Accademia of Venice, where he trained with Michelangelo Grigoletti and Pompeo Molmenti.
 In 1873, he was nominated to the Arts council of the Museo Revoltella, which gave advice on the curation at the Museum.